-This tea is made from a special blend of Benifuuki, Zairai, Yabukita and Surugawase cultivars and processed by a method called 'microorganism-controlled fermentation', which results in this tea being one of the rarest among Japanese teas.
-The process is quite similar to the sake production method and includes crushing the tea leaves, mixing them with water, heating them, and then fermentation in a heat-controlled environment for several days inoculating those leaves with koji (Aspergillus oryzae) mould.
-By the end of this step, the tea leaves are oxidised for 7-8 hours and heated to kill bacteria.
+This tea is made from a special blend of Benifuuki, Zairai, Yabukita, and Surugawase cultivars and processed by a method called 'microorganism-controlled fermentation', which results in this tea being one of the rarest among Japanese teas.
+The process is quite similar to the sake production method and includes crushing the tea leaves, mixing them with water, heating them, and then fermentation in a heat-controlled environment for several days inoculating those leaves with koji (Aspergillus oryzae) mold.
+By the end of this step, the tea leaves are oxidized for 7-8 hours and heated to kill bacteria.
 The result is a very unique tea due to its original taste and beneficial properties.

 There is no other tea that can be compared with this one.
 Yamabuki Nadeshiko has a very intense and complex flavour.
 The dry tea leaves have notes of berries, wood, and cider with some hints of seaweed in the background.
 If you keep it in a warmed-up teapot, the aroma will develop into baked fruits with notes of pickles.
 The taste is deep and thick with notes of port wine, plum, tobacco, and sun-dried tomatoes.
 A spicy long-lasting aftertaste.
 I have a few 2-3 years samples and can assure you that this tea gets better with time, becoming smoother and deeper.